matX01/SaPousse/README.md

 WARNING : SaPousse is actually in an early beta version and cannot be used on a model airplane.

-It is developped to improve my knowledge about control systems and mecanism , and i want to share it in order to help other peoples that are blocked on a problem that i already had and already solved.
+It is developped to improve my knowledge about control systems and mecanism , and i want to share it in order to help other people that are blocked on a problem that i already had and already solved.

 The code is a crap i'm working on improving it.